wjf0214/awesome-stars-wjf0214/README.md

 *   [kubeshark/kubeshark](https://github.com/kubeshark/kubeshark) - The API traffic analyzer for Kubernetes providing real-time K8s protocol-level visibility, capturing and monitoring all traffic and payloads going in, out and across containers, pods, nodes and clusters.
 Inspired by Wireshark, purposely built for Kubernetes

-*   [caarlos0/env](https://github.com/caarlos0/env) - A simple and zero-dependencies library to parse environment variables into structs
+*   [caarlos0/env](https://github.com/caarlos0/env) - A simple, zero-dependencies library to parse environment variables into structs

 *   [aquasecurity/trivy](https://github.com/aquasecurity/trivy) - Find vulnerabilities, misconfigurations, secrets, SBOM in containers, Kubernetes, code repositories, clouds and more